Palestinian vocalization

-The Palestinian vocalization, Palestinian pointing, Palestinian niqqud or Eretz Israeli vocalization (Hebrew: Niqqud Eretz Israel) is an extinct system of diacritics (niqqud) devised by the Masoretes of Jerusalem to add to the consonantal text of the Hebrew Bible to indicate vowel quality, reflecting the Hebrew of Jerusalem.
-The Palestinian system is no longer in use, having been supplanted by the Tiberian vocalization system.
+The Palestinian vocalization, Palestinian pointing, Palestinian niqqud or Vocalization of the Land of Israel (נִקּוּד אֶרֶץ־יִשְׂרְאֵלִי) is an extinct system of niqqud (diacritics) devised by scholars to add to the Hebrew Bible to indicate vowel quality.
+The Palestinian system is no longer used, long supplanted by the Tiberian vocalization.

 History

+The Palestinian vocalization reflects a Hebrew dialect of Palestine from the sixth to the eighth century, long after it had become extinct as a first language before the third century.
+After it was no longer used as a vernacular, religious scholars preserved the previously distinct dialects; scholars of the era noted that Hebrew was still used it to communicate (לדבור) as late as the 10th century in Tiberias.

+Palestinian Hebrew was a distinct dialect to Samaritan Hebrew, the Hebrew recorded in the Dead Sea Scrolls, and to Babylonian and Tiberian Hebrew.
+Palestinian Hebrew is the antecedent to all modern pronunciations traditions of Hebrew except for that of Yemeni Hebrew, which is based on Babylonian Hebrew; the Tiberian pointing is universally employed but the dialect underlying it went extinct in the 12th century.

-The Palestinian vocalization reflects the Hebrew of The Holy Land of at least the 7th century.
-A common view among scholars is that the Palestinian system preceded the Tiberian system, but later came under the latter's influence and became more similar to the Tiberian tradition of the school of Aaron ben Moses ben Asher.
-All known examples of the Palestinian vocalization come from the Cairo Geniza, discovered at the end of the 19th century, although scholars had already known of the existence of a "Palestinian pointing" from the Vitry Machzor.
-In particular, Palestinian piyyutim generally make up the most ancient of the texts found, the earliest of which date to the 8th or 9th centuries and predate most of the known Palestinian biblical fragments.
+A standard view among scholars is that the Palestinian system preceded the Tiberian system, but later came under the latter's influence and became more similar to the Tiberian tradition of the school of Aaron ben Moses ben Asher.
+All known examples of the Palestinian vocalization come from the Cairo Geniza, discovered at the end of the 19th century, although scholars had first encountered a reference to this system in 1839 in the Vitry Machzor.
+In particular, Palestinian piyyutim generally make up the most ancient of the texts found, the earliest of which date to the 8th or 9th centuries and predate most of the known biblical fragments.

 Description

-As in the Babylonian vocalization, only the most important vowels are indicated.
-The Palestinian vocalization along with the Babylonian vocalization are known as the superlinear vocalizations because they place the vowel graphemes above the consonant letters, rather than both above and below as in the Tiberian system.
+Like with the Babylonian vocalization, only critical vowels are indicated.
+The Palestinian and Babylonian vocalizations are known as "superlinear vocalizations" because they place the vowels above the consonant letters.
+The Tiberian system marks them both above and below.

 Different manuscripts show significant systematic variations in vocalization.
-There is a general progression towards a more differentiated vowel system closer to that of Tiberian Hebrew over time.
+There is a general progression towards a more differentiated writing system closer to that of Tiberian Hebrew over time.

 The earliest manuscripts use just six graphemes, reflecting a pronunciation similar to contemporary Sephardi Hebrew:

 The most commonly occurring Palestinian system uses eight graphemes, reflecting later vowel differentiation in the direction of Tiberian Hebrew:

 Even so, most Palestinian manuscripts show interchanges between qamatz and patah, and between tzere and segol.
 Shva is marked in multiple ways.